jierui-cell/sedimix/README.md

 ### Human Reference Genome
 Download the human reference genome (e.g. hg19.fq.gz) and build the BWA index.

-If you have a specified SNP panel, you can generate an alternative reference genome to minimize reference bias.
+If you have a specified SNP panel, you can generate an alternative reference genome to minimize reference bias during sequence mapping.
 Use the script `scripts/generate_alternative_ref.py` with three arguments:

 1. The SNP panel/probe file (e.g. containing positions and alleles to modify)